TianTTL/fastQTLmapping/README.md

 Omics data is a space- or tab-delimited matrix without table headers.
 Each row represents a molecular loci, the first three columns record the locus name, the chromosome  and the bp, and subsequent columns record the molecular-level in each individuals.
 In particular, when the first omics data represents genomic, the [Plink Binary File](http://www.cog-genomics.org/plink/1.9/formats#bed) can be used as input data.

 Covariate data is a space- or tab-delimited matrix without table headers.
 Each column represents a sample; each row represents a covariate.
+Numeric covariates can be represented as numbers, while categorical covariates can be represented  as numbers or strings.

 The individual order of the omics data and the covariate data must be consistent.